diazoangga/diazoangga.github.io/blog/assets/Mathematical Justification on Linear Regression/content.md

 Published Date: March 17, 2025
 Tags: Featured, Machine Learning

 In machine learning, **linear regression** is one of the most fundamental and widely used models.
-It is a **deterministic model**, meaning that for a given set of input features, it always produces the same output without randomness.
+It is a **deterministic model**, meaning that for a given set of input features, it always produces the same output without inherent randomness.
 It establishes a **linear relationship** between the input variables and the target variable, making predictions based on learned weights.

 This article discusses the **mathematical justification** behind linear regression in depth, starting from the **concept of linear regression**, moving on to the **mathematical formulation of the least square error (LSE)** and its justification, and finally discussing **Maximum A Posteriori (MAP) estimation**, **closed-form solutions**, and **regularization techniques.**

 ## Understanding Linear Regression

 Linear regression is a method used to model the relationship between one or more input features and a target variable.
-Given a multivariable of input $\bold{x}$ and an output of $y$, the model will assume a linear dependency between them as the following equation where n is the number of input features.
+Given a multivariable of input $\bold{x}$ and an output of $y$, the model assumes a linear dependency as the following equation where $n$ is the number of input features.

 $$
 y=w_0 + w_1x_1+w_2x_2+...+w_nx_n